auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 "Slowly, his eyes adjust to the light of the sun.
 First he can only see shadows.
 Gradually he can see the reflections of people and things in water and then later see the people and things themselves.
 Eventually, he is able to look at the stars and moon at night until finally he can look upon the sun itself (516a)."
 Only after he can look straight at the sun "is he able to reason about it" and what it is (516b).
 (See also Plato's analogy of the sun, which occurs near the end of The Republic, Book VI.[4][5])

 ####  Return to the cave
-Plato continues, saying that the freed prisoner would think that the world outside the cave was superior to the world he experienced in the cave and attempt to share this with the prisoners remaining in the cave attempting to bring them onto the journey he had just endured; "he would bless himself for the change, and pity [the other prisoners]" and would want to bring his fellow cave dwellers out of the cave and into the sunlight (516c).
+Plato continues, saying the freed prisoner would think that the world outside the cave was superior to the world he experienced in the cave and attempt to share this with the prisoners remaining in the cave attempting to bring them onto the journey he had just endured; "he would bless himself for the change, and pity [the other prisoners]" and would want to bring his fellow cave dwellers out of the cave and into the sunlight (516c).

 The returning prisoner, whose eyes have become accustomed to the sunlight, would be blind when he re-enters the cave, just as he was when he was first exposed to the sun (516e).
 The prisoners, according to Plato, would infer from the returning man's blindness that the journey out of the cave had harmed him and that they should not undertake a similar journey.
 Plato concludes that the prisoners, if they were able, would therefore reach out and kill anyone who attempted to drag them out of the cave (517a).